-Assume that the FDIA visualized in Fig. 4 is successfully implemented by the adversary on the set of measurements, and then the system operator solves the SE problem using the Gauss-Newton algorithm implemented in MATPOWER (note that the attack is SE-algorithm-agnostic).
-The obtained spurious states are plotted against the true states for the voltage magnitudes and phases in Fig. 6.
-Even though the system operates in a normal state with magnitudes in the prescribed interval [0.98, 1.02], FDIA "tricks" the operator to believe in a potential voltage sag where some of the voltage magnitudes are outside of the above interval (green area in Fig. 6).
+Assume that the FDIA visualized in Fig. 5 is successfully implemented by the adversary on the set of measurements, and then the system operator solves the SE problem using either the Gauss-Newton algorithm implemented in MATPOWER (note that the attack is SE-algorithm-agnostic) or the robust SE algorithm based on least-absolute value reported in [4].
+The spurious states obtained by both the Gauss-Newton algorithm and the least-absolute-value algorithm are very close to the solved target state $\tilde{\mathbf{v}}$ in (SDP-FDIA), since the construction of the attack in (SDP-FDIA) is SE-algorithm-agnostic.
+Fig. 7 shows the voltage magnitudes and phases of the solution of the least-absolute-value algorithm against the true states.
+Even though the system operates in a normal state with magnitudes in the prescribed interval [0.98, 1.02], FDIA "tricks" the operator to believe in a potential voltage sag where some of the voltage magnitudes are outside of the above interval (green area in Fig. 7).
 Consequently, the operator may take harmful contingency actions.
-It is worthwhile to note that since the phases of the
+It is worthwhile to note that since the phases of the designed target states $v{tg}$ are identical to those of the true states by design, the spurious states estimated by the operator change insignificantly in phases, as shown in the right plot of Fig. 7.